sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 27.03.2023

+Time is 12:04 , i'm in my home right now.
+I dunno would i go to the station today.
+Today i need to finish Muxtor's banner and start HBS project.
+And finish CRUD in Nest.js Project

+////////

+////////
 date: 26.03.2023

 I'm writing this in 27th march, cus tomorrow i couldn't work with my Laptop.